Planeman/5271-Exercises/hw1/sploit7/readme7.txt

 Sploit7 Description
 ===================
-Sploit7 takes advantage of a buffer overflow in the is_blocked fucntion caused by the realpath fucntion.
+Sploit7 takes advantage of a buffer overflow in the is_blocked function caused by the realpath fucntion.
 This sploit is a buffer overflow leading to a control flow hijack.
 The overwritten return pointer of the is_blocked function points back up the stack into the approximate region where the attack string is located and hits a nop sled.